CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 **Equivalent:**

- what elements of the jobs are equivalent to what you already know?
-Equivalents could be languages, skills, CASE (computer-aided software environments, i.e., IDEs), tools, or techniques

- Vast majority of these require some staple of
+ In these jobs a lot of the Stuff I know I can do are as follows:

- *HTML (and some accessibility tools)
+ *HTML
- *CSS (And some accessibility tools)
+ *CSS
  *Javascript
+ *Adaptability
  *Self Motivated
- *Work Wtih Chatgbt (Honestly since the professor mentioned that working with Chatgbt is a growing  demand in some workplaces, I've realized how many Jobs and internships also have this as a Qualification.
+ *Work With Chatgbt (Honestly, since the professor mentioned that working with Chatgbt is a growing  demand in some workplaces, I've realized how many Jobs and internships also have this as a Qualification.
 That was news to me.)
  *Detail Oriented
- *Works independantly
+ *Team Collaboration

 **Improvements:**

- *What elements do you think you could find out and learn about? (example could be domain knowledge, software, Third-party packages)*

- I could do more work to see what IDE each company uses.
-I never really thought to look into that, but that could be a great way to expand my expereince.
-Seeing IDE's of different companies may also help me see which IDE;s the common donominator and maybe get some practice with their IDE's.
-Or at least be wiling to work with it.
+ Something I could probably learn and find out more about is to see what IDE each company uses.
+I never really thought to look into that, but that could be a great way to expand my experience.
+Seeing IDEs of different companies may also help me see which IDE's the common denominators and maybe get some practice with their IDEs.
+Or at least be willing to work with it.

-  Something I'm not familiar with though would be accesibility techniques outside of Alt Text.
-So I can see if there's new ways for me to learn techniques or information about how that's done.
-There could be other packages that we can use to utilize our coding efficiency time but remaing accessible.
+  Something I'm not familiar with though would be accessibility techniques outside of Alt Text.
+So, I can see if there are new ways to learn techniques or information about how that's done.
+There could be other packages that we can use to utilize our coding efficiency time but remain accessible.
 I'm not sure yet.

 **SMART Goals:**